 Hanna Pickard, DPhil

-Hanna Pickard is a Bloomberg Distinguished Professor of Philosophy and Bioethics cross-appointed to the William H. Miller III Department of Philosophy and the Berman Institute of Bioethics, and affiliated with the Department of Psychological and Brain Sciences.
-Prior to joining Hopkins, she held a Chair in Philosophy of Psychology at the University of Birmingham U.K. and was a Visiting Research Scholar to Princeton University’s Program in Cognitive Science (2017-2019).
-She was also a Fellow of All Souls College at the University of Oxford (1997-2017) and a Wellcome Trust Biomedical Ethics Clinical Research Fellow (2010-2015).
+Hanna Pickard is Bloomberg Distinguished Professor of Philosophy and Bioethics and Krieger-Eisenhower Professor, cross-appointed to the William H. Miller III Department of Philosophy and the Berman Institute of Bioethics and with a secondary appointment in the Department of Psychological and Brain Sciences.
+Prior to joining Hopkins, she held a Chair in Philosophy of Psychology at the University of Birmingham U.K. and was a visiting research scholar to Princeton University’s Program in Cognitive Science (2017-2019).
+She was also a fellow of All Souls College at the University of Oxford (1997-2017) and a Wellcome Trust Biomedical Ethics Clinical Research Fellow (2010-2015).

 Research Interests